PETRONAS logo with text PETRONAS logo with text

 Corporate Governance

-Corporate governance is vital to our value creation and business excellence.
+Corporate governance is vital to value creation and business excellence.
 Our continuous commitment to foster a culture of integrity, ethical behaviour and professionalism underpins our ability to remain a resilient organisation.
-This promotes higher levels of accountability and transparency.
+This also promotes higher levels of accountability and transparency.

 The Executive Leadership Team (ELT) assists the President and Group CEO in managing the organisation’s strategic business development plans and growth strategies, including cross-business issues of the PETRONAS Group.